 Mature women are rich in resources—wisdom, patience, and compassion.
 They are fertile, not reproductively, but historically, in the stories of their lineage.
 They are mirrors of so much to be seen, if we don’t look away.

-When we harm them, we isolate them.
+We harm them when we isolate them.
 When we harm them, we harm ourselves.

 Cultural mind bugs must stop.
-Seeing older women as less than must stop and it starts with YOU, and each of us.
+Seeing older women as “less than” must stop and it starts with YOU.
+With each of us.